ChubbyChuckles/CarsharingApplication/README.md

 - Review a trimmed list of the three most recent rides with distances, fees, and participants, including every driver on multi-car trips.
 Older rides remain in the database and can still influence the ledger.
 - Use the **Delete Selected Ride** button to remove an entry (and its associated ledger rows) if it was created in error.
 - Inspect the live ledger, which now collapses all historical rides into net balances so you instantly see who ultimately owes whom (and by how much) across the entire season.
+- Export the current ledger to a polished PDF with the **Export Ledger to PDF** button—perfect for sharing balances with the team.

 ## 🛠 Architecture Overview